jlinoff/pam/README.md

-It is very reasonable to ask yourself why, if _PAM_ is like an editor, you can't simply just use something like an Excel spreadsheet or a text file editor or keep passwords on sheets of paper or use one of the many commercially available password managers?
+It is very reasonable to ask yourself why, if _PAM_ is like an editor, you can't simply just use something like an Excel spreadsheet or a text file editor or keep passwords on a sheet of paper or use one of the many commercially available password managers?

 That is an excellent question.
 The answer is that you _can_ and, if you are already using an Excel spreadsheet or a text file editor or a sheet